mirisuzanne/mia/content/projects/true.md

   - code
   - open source
   - oddbird
+  - sass
 press:
   - text: OMG I just love this tool way too&nbsp;much.
     credit: Hugo Giraudel
     url: http://hugogiraudel.com/
 summary: |
-  **True is a full-featured unit-testing library for Sass**.
+  True is a full-featured unit-testing library for Sass.
   The core functionality is written in pure SassScript, so it can be used anywhere Sass is compiled.
-  Advanced features are available with our test-runner integration and Mocha.
+  Advanced features are available with our JS test-runner integration.
 ---
 {% import "content.macros.njk" as content %}